 Whistler’s drinking water begins as rainfall and snowmelt in the surrounding mountains.
 Whistler’s main source of drinking water is 21 Mile Creek.
-Water from the creek is disinfected, provided with residual chlorine and flowed to the water distribution system.
-Whistler has many water reservoirs that provide fire protection and storage for peak usage times.
+Water from the creek is disinfected and sent to the water distribution system.

-While 21 Mile Creek is an excellent and abundant (though not infinite) source of water, the ability to use 21 Mile Creek is limited by periods of high turbidity when the creek water has too many particles to be acceptable for the drinking water system.
+- While 21 Mile Creek is an excellent and abundant source of water, the ability to use 21 Mile Creek is limited by periods of high turbidity when the creek water isn’t acceptable to be used as drinking water.

-Supplementing the supply provided by 21 Mile Creek are 14 groundwater wells that draw from underground aquifers, which are in turn slowly recharged from surface water.
-Over drawing these wells faster than they can be recharged, a possibility during dry summer months when water is in peak demand, poses the threat of a water shortage and is best mitigated through sound water conservation practices.
+- Supplementing the supply provided by 21 Mile Creek are 14 groundwater wells that draw from underground aquifers, which are in turn slowly recharged from surface water.

 Private and Internal Water Systems